 - Final paper acceptance and the assignment of presentation spots at the conference are determined after the paper is complete, reviewed and approved by the Technical Committee.

-The SNUG Technical Committee reviews and accepts submissions based on criteria that include:
+The SNUG Technical Committee evaluates submissions based on a number of criteria, including:

 - Technical Relevance: Is the topic meaningful to other professionals?